prometheus/blackbox_exporter/.github/PULL_REQUEST_TEMPLATE.md

     - Performance improvements would need a benchmark test to prove it.

     - All exposed objects should have a comment.
+More at https://tip.golang.org/doc/comment

     - All comments should start with a capital letter and end with a full stop.
  -->